odioski/XboxGameDev/README.md

       ./build-game.bat && ./BuildAppx.ps1

-Afterwhich you may need to apply a certificate to the resulting *appx or Xbox One App or Game before your Xbox One will accept it or load it.
+Afterwhich you may need to apply a certificate to the resulting *appx or Xbox One App or Xbox One Game before your Xbox One X will accept it or load it.

 Change the credentials in deploy-game.bat to match your Xbox One local ip address and login credentials if you applied those while in Dev Mode.